+:sh

-:sh Enters the shell to allow you to run more than one command.
+Enters the shell to allow you to run more than one command.
 You can return to the vi editor by pressing the Ctrl-D key sequence.
-If you are using this subcommand within the ex editor, a: (colon) is not needed.
+If you are using this subcommand within the ex editor, a : (colon) is not needed.

-:!Command and then returns to the vi editor.
-If you are

-using this subcommand within the ex editor, a: (colon) is not needed.
+:!Command Runs the specified command and then returns to the vi editor.
+If you are using this subcommand within the ex editor, $a$ : (colon) is not needed.
 Note: The # (alternate file), % (current file), and ! (previous command) special characters are expanded when following a :! subcommand.
-To prevent any of these characters from being expanded, use the \
+To prevent any of these characters from being expanded, use the \ (backslash). :!!
+Repeats the last :: Command subcommand.
+Number!!Command Runs the specified command and replaces the lines specified by Number with the output of the command.

-(backslash).

-:!!
-Repeats the last :!Command subcommand.

-Number!!Command Runs the specified command and replaces the lines specified by specified lines are used as input.

-Number with the output of the command.
 If a number is not specified, the default value is 1.
-If the command expects standard input, the expects standard input, the specified object is used as input.

-!Object Command Runs the specified command and replaces the object specified by the

-Object parameter with the output of the command.
-If the command
+If the command expects standard input, the specified lines are used as input.
+Object Command Runs the specified command and replaces the object specified by the Object parameter with the output of the command.
+If the command expects standard input, the specified object is used as input.